fmarccus/apparel/README.md

 - jQuery

 ## Security Vulnerabilities
-There are no known bugs at its present stage.
+There are no known bugs at its present state.